vivekjoshi2006/Task-Manager/README.md

-# 📝 Task Flow – Google Keep Clone
+# 📝 Task Flow – Google Keep-Style Task Manager

 A lightweight, self-hosted note-taking application inspired by **Google Keep**, featuring a beautiful **Glassmorphism UI** and powered by a **Flask** backend with a dynamic **Vanilla JavaScript** frontend.